kapouer/matchdom/README.md

 ### magnet:selector

-Removes the closest node when current value is null or undefined.
+Removes the closest node when current value is null or undefined, in which case the returned value is set to null.

 `selector` is optional and supports same syntax as in repeat filter.
 If not set, the parent node is removed, or expression is inside an attribute,